anmol-tripathi/Internet_of_Things_Workshop_at_NirmaUniversity/README.md

 <img src="images/microphone.png" width="300" height="200">
 </p>

-- <b> Temperature and Pressure Mailing machine </b> <br>
+- <b> Temperature and Humidity Mailing machine </b> <br>
-  Objective:<br> To measure Pressure and Temprature using DHT11 sensor and ESP8266 NodeMCU, and sending the data to a defined email ID.
+  Objective:<br> To measure Temprature and Humidity using DHT11 sensor and ESP8266 NodeMCU, and sending the data to a defined email ID.
 The data should be visible on mobile phone in real time.
    <br>

 <p align="center">